SPX 0DTE trading by ANDY NO

 Conclusion and Caution

 Trading SPX 0DTE can be highly lucrative, but I would be hesitant to recommend it to everyone.
 It requires more than just a dedication, as there's a psychological aspect involved when real money is at stake, and strong discipline is crucial.
 Despite this cautionary note, if you are willing to risk it for the biscuit, my advice would be don't buy any courses.
 If they are truly a profitable trader, they wouldn't be salesmen.
 All the information you need to learn is out there for free on the internet.
 Also, trade with real money, within your risk requiste, instead of paper trading.
-You can take hundreads of simulated trading but you will learn more with one live trade using your capital.
+You can take hundreads of simulated trades but you will learn more with one live trade using your capital.
 Remember that the stock market is the most expensive school for anyone.